Frequently Asked Questions

 The $1 fee only applies to self-service copies made in person from the scans available on our Search Room computers when the Archives is open.
-The higher fee for mail orders covers the staff time necessary for researching and copying the document, as well as for the official certification of the document, which our policies require for all mail orders.
+The higher fee for mail and online orders covers the staff time necessary for researching and copying the document, as well as for the official certification of the document, which our policies require for all mail and online orders.
 For current order rates, please go to our Order Forms website.

 Since the Maryland State Archives is only partially funded by tax dollars, we charge a fee for the work required to provide copies per state government code § 9-1009 (d)(1).
 However, if a record is already scanned, then we can provide plain copies at $1.00 per page when you visit our Search Room in person when the Archives is open.
-Records ordered in person cost less than those ordered by mail.
+Records ordered in person cost less than those ordered by mail or online.
 For more information, please go to our Order Forms Website.
 Remember, you may photograph records at no charge if you visit in person, when the Archives is open.